 It would not be easy to measure the impact of digital healthcare without first understanding the benefits of online therapy.
 Through online therapy sessions, patients can get professional help from specialists from the comfort of their homes.

 People have now turned to virtual fitness tech to maintain a healthy lifestyle since social distancing implies zero visits to the gym.
-With uncertainty in the research and development of a viable vaccine, consumer preferences for accessing medical care will evolve continually.
+With uncertainty in researching and developing a viable vaccine, consumer preferences for accessing medical care will evolve continually.
 Virtual health is gaining momentum in a way that will likely transform the care delivery system we know today.
 These changes are bound to remain even after the pandemic has ended.

 Interoperability, security, and workflow efficiency are some issues that virtual healthcare providers are likely to face.
-Innovative solutions are being developed as industry players try to fine-tune some of the digital strategies currently being used to fight the coronavirus.
+Innovative solutions like derma rollers for self-care are being developed as industry players try to fine-tune some digital strategies currently used to fight the coronavirus.
 With more awareness about telehealth offerings, like remote monitoring, virtual visits, and other digital engagement tools, the gap between clinical consultations and treatment will be bridged.